-A total of 20,000 supporters - the maximum permitted under current coronavirus restrictions - were there to witness Freiburg's first competitive game in their new home.
+A total of 20,000 supporters - the maximum permitted under coronavirus restrictions at the time - were there to witness Freiburg's first competitive game in their new home.
 The following two matches then saw 31,500 and 32,500 turn out respectively until even stricter measures were put in place.

-Streich is hopeful that from the very start the supporters will demonstrate that their latest abode will be every bit as uncomfortable for visitors as the old one was.
+From the very start, Streich was hopeful that the supporters would demonstrate that their latest abode will be every bit as uncomfortable for visitors as the old one was.

 "We'll be going there in good form," Streich said ahead of the Leipzig game.
 "We have a home game.
 We want to show that we have a home game.
 And we want to be able to hear that we have a home game.
 The way it was before.
 It's the same team, the same club - just a new venue."

 And so it proved.
 Freiburg came from behind to draw with Leipzig, and were desperately unlucky not to go on and win the game.
 As Nicolas Höfler said after the game, it was love at first sight.

 "It’s mega.
 We have a great stadium here, there is a real mood," he said.
 "We're all in love a little bit."

 As usual, Freiburg have got to where they are this season using what is a meagre budget compared to some of the teams they're competing against.
 Midfielder Maximilian Eggestein - recruited from relegated Werder Bremen - was their only summer signing, with Streich once again banking on a mix of academy graduates and tenacious professionals to prove their worth.

 Watch: Freiburg thumped Augsburg in the final game at the Dreisamstadion